NullDev/Telegram-AI/README.md

 ## Whats the technology behind Aikin?

-Aikin is a deep machine learning artificial intelligence based on a RNN (recurrent neural network) with LSTM (Long short-term memory).
+Aikin is a deep machine learning artificial intelligence based on a RNN (recurrent neural network) with LSTM (Long short-term memory) for chat and a ConvNet (Convolutional Neural Network) for image processing.

 ## Also:
 The bot has an included image recognition feature. <br>